lowrycito/handbook/pages/study-manual-general-handbook-23.md

 The council may discuss the ward’s plan for sharing the gospel and strengthening new and returning members.
 They also discuss assignments that need to be coordinated across organizations.
-Forms like the following can help in these discussions:
+Resources like the following can help in these discussions:

-  * Missionary Progress Record.
-Full-time missionaries use this form to report on the progress of people they are teaching.
-This form helps missionaries and members coordinate their work.
-In areas where missionaries use the Area Book Planner app, this form is available to ward leaders in Leader and Clerk Resources (LCR) and the Member Tools app.
-In other areas, full-time missionaries use a paper copy.
+  * My Covenant Path.
+This resource helps new and returning members progress along the covenant path during the first 12 to 24 months after baptism or after returning to gospel participation.
+My Covenant Path is available in Gospel Library.

-  * New and Returning Member Progress.
-Ward leaders use this form to plan ways to help members progress spiritually.
-It is available in LCR.
+  * Covenant Path Progress record.
+Ward leaders and full-time missionaries use this resource to record and view the progress of new and returning members and of people being taught by the missionaries.
+Covenant Path Progress is available to ward leaders through the Member Tools app and Leader and Clerk Resources (LCR).
+Full-time missionaries access and share information from Covenant Path Progress through the Preach My Gospel app.

 For more about the ward council, see 29.2.5.

-In discussing the needs of youth in the ward, the ward youth council gives special attention to new and returning members and to youth being taught by the missionaries.
-The council also discusses ways the youth can participate in the ward’s plan for sharing the gospel and strengthening new and returning members.
+The ward youth council gives special attention to (1) youth who are new and returning members and (2) youth being taught by the missionaries.
+The council also discusses ways the youth can participate in the ward’s plan for sharing the gospel and strengthening all new and returning members.
 For more about the ward youth council, see 29.2.6.

-23.5.6
+23.6.6

 ### Ward Plan for Sharing the Gospel and Strengthening New and Returning
 Members

 Each ward should have a simple plan for sharing the gospel and strengthening new and returning members.
-It can help guide meetings, service, and activities.
+This plan can help guide meetings, service, and activities.
 It can include plans and ideas for:

   * Helping everyone feel welcome in ward meetings and activities.